 The lesser of two evils?

 The decision to take nuclear action against Japan is widely justified as a measure designed to end World War Two and thus save countless lives that might otherwise have been lost in battle.
+In Imperial Japan, surrender was deemed to be dishonest, and both Emperor Hirohito and the army were adamant that they would fight on until the death rather than surrender.
 The atomic assaults were viewed by the US as a swift alternative to an ongoing Allied attempt to invade Japan, a plan that had so far proved unnervingly messy.

 On balance, the US decided that a demonstration of overwhelming destructive force (and the vast number of Japanese civilian casualties that would come with it) made sense as an alternative to prolonged warfare.